What is Biochemical Oxygen Demand (BOD) and Chemical Oxygen Demand (COD)?

 Why Measure COD?

 COD is used as a general indicator of water quality and is an integral part of all water quality management programs.
 Additionally, COD is often used to estimate BOD (Biochemical Oxygen Demand) as a strong correlation exists between COD and BOD, however COD is a much faster, more accurate test.
+Watch a video on the science behind the PeCOD, MANTECH’s new 15 minute COD analyzer.

 What are the Current COD Methods Used?